 I think word of chivalry's untimely demise was premature.
 The armor may be hanging in the closet and my trusty steed looks a lot like a hybrid, but the idea is the same.
 I’d be lost without honor and integrity.
 I’ll open doors and pull out chairs for you as a sign of respect and affection.
 I’ll be your strongest advocate and, when necessary, your gentlest critic.
 Your pets will like me…even if only as a chew toy. ;)

 Here’s what I’m not: a collection of check-boxes in cyberspace…or a serial dater.
 I am a romantic optimist who is constantly learning to harness his strengths and embrace his vulnerabilities.
-I have a dynamic personality (balanced by a quiet, introverted side) and a desire to get involved.
-While volunteering as part of the production team at a music festival this summer, the production manager thanked me for having a smile on my face and a get-it-done attitude whether it was 9:00 AM or 2:00 AM.
-I thanked him for letting me have so much fun!
+I have a dynamic personality balanced by a thoughtful, reserved side and a desire to get involved.
+While volunteering as part of the production team at a music festival last summer, the production manager thanked me for having a smile on my face and a get-it-done attitude whether it was 9:00 AM or 2:00 AM (this, by no means, makes me a morning person!).
+I thanked him for letting me have so much fun.

 I’m fortunate to work around music with an amazing group of people at a job I love.
 I have a great relationship with my team because they know from experience that I have their backs, just as I’ll have yours.